PhilippeMarcMeyer/FieldsLinker/README.md

 # FieldsLinker

 Allow to make a 1 to 1 link between elements of 2 lists

-Given 2 lists : for instance one from a text import, the second listing the fields a db table the jquery plugin allos you to draw and save links between the 2 lists
+Given 2 lists : for instance one from a text import, the second listing the fields a db table

+the jquery plugin allos you to draw and save links between the 2 lists

 My first jquery plug-in

 v0.01 : first commit

-TODO : set it responsive, a lot of paraméters that should not be necessary : cellHeight,List1Width,canvasWidth,List2Width and should be calculated tested only on Chrome ...
+TODO : set it responsive, a lot of parameters that should not be necessary :

+cellHeight,List1Width,canvasWidth,List2Width and should be calculated

+tested only on Chrome ...